Frequently Asked Questions

-Client assets are held at the custodian.
+Client assets are held by the custodian.
 We are currently using Interactive Brokers as our sole custodian.
 Custodians are responsible for the safekeeping of the client's assets.
-Customer's accounts at Interactive Brokers LLC are protected by the Securities Investor Protection Corporation ("SIPC") for maximum coverage of $500,000 (with a cash sub-limit of $250,000) and under Interactive Brokers LLC's excess SIPC policy with certain underwriters at Lloyd's of London for up to an additional $30 million (with a cash sub limit of $900,000) subject to an aggregate limit of $150 million.
+Customer's accounts at Interactive Brokers LLC are protected by the Securities Investor Protection Corporation ("SIPC") for maximum coverage of $500,000 (with a cash sub-limit of $250,000) and under Interactive Brokers LLC's excess SIPC policy with certain underwriters at Lloyd's of London for up to an additional $30 million (with a cash sub-limit of $900,000) subject to an aggregate limit of $150 million.
 Futures and options on futures are not covered.
 The specific duties and responsibilities of the custodian are:

 What does it mean when you are independently owned?

 We are an independent, privately held company and brokerage services are provided by a brokerage custodian with FDIC and SIPC coverage.
 We work for our clients and nobody else.

 What kind of assets do you use in your portfolio?

 We generally limit investment advice to mutual funds, fixed income securities, insurance products including annuities, equities, ETFs (including ETFs in the gold and precious metal sectors), treasury inflation protected/inflation-linked bonds, non-U.S. securities, and private placements.
 We may use other securities as well to help diversify a portfolio when applicable.